raphael-group/CNT-MD/README.md

 	3 : 2.9 2.0 2.0 3.85 2.0 2.0 | 2.9 2.85 3.8 1.95 2.0 1.05
 	4 : 1.55 1.99 1.99 1.83 2.0 2.0 | 1.56 0.84 1.11 1.28 2.0 1.72

 The first line must be `#PARAMS`.
-The three subsequent lines indicate the number of chromosomes, the number *m* of samples and the number of segments for each chromosome (separated by a space).
+The three subsequent lines indicate the number of chromosomes, the number of samples and the number of segments for each chromosome (separated by a space character).
 The fourth line must be `#SAMPLES`.
-Then for each sample the fractional copy numbers are given, such that the fractions in the same chromosome are separated by spaces, instead the chromosomes are sperated by '|'.
+Next, for each sample the fractional copy numbers are given, such that the fractions of segments on the same chromosome are separated by spaces, whereas the chromosomes are separated by '|'.
-*NOTE!!* Each sample must be defined over the same set of segments for each chromosome.
-Therefore if the fractional copy numbers have been called independetly for each sample, a procedure is needed to project the same breakpoints on all the samples and obtain samples defined over the same set of genomic segments.
+*IMPORTANT:* Each sample must contain the same set of segments per chromosome.
+Therefore if the fractional copy numbers have been called independently for each sample, a procedure is needed to ensure this.

 ### Output format